-It’s shameful that we lived in Switzerland for nearly a year and still hadn’t had a proper visit to Lake Gruyère, not even to go swimming.
-We’d driven past it, around it, and over it on various highways, always saying we should spend a day at the lake, but it took the intense heat of summer to finally prompt us to dig out our swimsuits, head next door to convince Simone & Gintare to join us, and drive the few miles to the lake.
+It’s shameful that we lived in Switzerland for nearly a year before paying a proper visit to Lake Gruyere.
+We’d driven past it, around it, and over it on various highways countless times, always saying we should spend a day at the lake.
+It took the intense heat of summer to finally prompt us to dig out our swimsuits, head next door to convince Simone and Gintare to join us, and drive the few miles to go swimming at Lake Gruyere.

 Of course, every little rat terrier has her limit.

 After swimming out a bit too far for her ball, she snagged it and then took refuge on a submerged boulder, refusing to plunge back into deeper water to swim to shore.

 Taking pity on our poor little rat dog, I rescued her and gave her a free ride to shore.

 When we were finally all blessedly chilly, we toweled off and climbed a rocky promontory.